msprev/panzer/doc/README.md

         ```
 ```

-Visible to filters as the following:
+which is sent to filters as the following:

       "panzer_reserved": {
         "t": "MetaMap",